close

 What is bounce rate?

 Bounce rate is calculated based on the percentage of visitors who leave a website after only viewing one page.
 The user may have left because they found the desired information right away, or potentially if the website didn’t offer them the content they needed.
-To determine the bounce rate, OpenAI Analytics takes into account user activity on the site.
+To determine the bounce rate, Google Analytics takes into account user activity on the site.

 Different search engines calculate the bounce rate differently: